amaanatiqur12/Machine-Learning-Algorithms/Logistic Regression/README.md

 Multiclass Classification:

-Definition: Involves predicting one of three or more possible classes.
+-Definition: Involves predicting one of three or more possible classes.
-Example: Classifying types of animals into "cat," "dog," or "rabbit."
+-Example: Classifying types of animals into "cat," "dog," or "rabbit."
-Output: The model outputs one label from a set of multiple categories.
+-Output: The model outputs one label from a set of multiple categories.

 In summary, binary classification deals with two classes, while multiclass classification deals with more than two.